Skip to content

 The signal fires regardless of market direction.
 Buy signal in a downtrend.
 Sell signal in a strong uptrend.
 The indicator doesn't know and doesn't care.

 This is how traders get chopped up.
 They follow every arrow, half of which are fighting the prevailing trend.
-The result: a 40% win rate that no risk-reward ratio can save.
+The result: a low win rate that makes profitability difficult without exceptional risk-reward discipline.

 Problem 4: No Risk Management